JulianFP/project-W/doc/installation.rst

             - ./project-W-data/sslCert:/etc/letsencrypt/live/<DOMAIN>
             - ./acme:/var/www/certbot

-8. You may want to setup a systemd service or similar to start the containers automatically.
-Please be careful with where you store your JWT Secret Key and your SMTP Password, they should always stay secret!
-9. You may want to setup a cronjob or a systemd service with systemd timers to periodically restart the certbot container.
+8. You may want to setup a cronjob or a systemd service with systemd timers to periodically restart the certbot container.
 Let's encrypt certificates are only valid for 90 days, so if you don't your certificate will expire!
-10. You may want to set up some kind of backup solution.
+9. You may want to set up some kind of backup solution.
 For this you just need to backup the project-W-data directory (which will include the database, your ssl certificate and your config.yml) and maybe your docker-compose.yml if you made changes to it.

 .. _standalone_byo-label: